fyohannes/Data_Elections/Reflection.md

 I used this same tactic for blue states and then compared my findings to each other.

-Some states that really jumped out to me included Massachusetts, Vermont, Wyoming, and Idaho.
-My model underestimated Biden's

 ![Popular Vote difference ](PV_difference_democrats.png)

 The graph above shows the difference in popular vote differences between my model and the election outcome for each democratic state.
 Similiar to the graph for republican states, the positive/negative value of the difference indicates whether the vote was underestimated or overestimated.
-If the difference was.
+If the difference was positive, I underestimated Biden's vote share and if it was negative, I overestimated Biden's vote share.
+The only two states in which I overestimated Biden's vote share included